How to save more this year than ever before

 Use up leftovers

-I’m doing a whole eBook on this alone as there is so much to cover.
 You can turn leftover soup into risotto, leftover risotto into arancini.
 Leftover meats can be used instead of fresh meat in curries, stews, pasta bakes, fried rice, pies, frittata’s, on pizza, in calzones etc. If you have sad looking veggies grate them into spaghetti, chilli, minestrone or other mince dishes.
 Leftover mashed potato can be used in a cottage pie, turned into potato nests or used in soup such as pumpkin or cauliflower soup.
 Check out these 20 meal ideas for a leftover sausage and think about ways you can use your leftovers.
 This post has ideas for ham and this one for roast chicken.

 Carrot tops, celery leaves and other vegetable scraps can become stock for soup, risotto and stews.
 Potato skins can be used to make chips, seeds and roots of plants can be planted to grow more especially when it comes to herbs, shallots or similar.
 If a potato starts to sprout you can plant it and get more potatoes.
 26 Ingredients is an eBook with more tips plus recipes from a simple pantry of only 26 ingredients.